Search This Blog

 When the president is aboard either aircraft, or any other Air Force aircraft, the radio call sign "Air Force One" is used for all communications and air traffic control identification purposes.

 Principal differences between the C-137C and the standard Boeing 707 aircraft are the electronic and communications equipment carried by the presidential aircraft, and its interior configuration and furnishings.
 Passenger cabins are partitioned into several sections: a communications center, the presidential quarters, and a staff/office compartment.
-There is limited seating for passengers,
+There is limited seating for passengers, including members of the news media.

 Background